-Option Name Description Geocode level Specifies how Specifies how precisely you want to geocode addresses.
+Option Name Description Geocode level Specifies how precisely you want to geocode addresses.
 One of the following: Street address The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
-Postal centroid If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
+Postal centroid The majority of African countries and Middle Eastern countries do not include postal code data, and therefore do not support postal centroid geocoding.
+If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
 The advantage of postal code centroid matching is the speed of the operation.
 The disadvantage of postal code matching is that the geocoder only examines the PostalCode field.
 If you use street address precision, the geocoder looks at both the street name and the PostalCode field and attempts to return street-level coordinates and optionally fall back to postal code coordinates.
 Geographic centroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.
 This option is not available for the United Kingdom (GBR).
-Address point interpolation Specifies whether to perform address point interpolation.
-This option only wor you have a point database installed.
-This option is available for selected count only.
-Address point interpolation uses point data to refine geocode results.
-By defathe geocoding process estimates the location of an address based on the strenumbers at either end of street segment.
-For example, if a street segment run from 100 Main St. to 200 Main St., then a request for 150 Main St. will return location in the middle of the segment.
-With interpolation, the geocoder finds the street.
-Using this information, the geocoder can estimate the position of 1 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates location of the address slightly away from the center of the segment.

-Option Name Description Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
+Address point interpolation her to perform address point interpolation.
+This option only works if int database installed.
+This option is available for selected countries Address point interpolation uses point data to refine geocode results, the geocoding process estimates the location of an address based o numbers at either end of street segment.
+For example, if a street seg from 100 Main St. to 200 Main St., then a request for 150 Main St. w location in the middle of the segment.
+With interpolation, the geocode position of 180 Main St. in the point data, and it is about two-thirds of t the street.
+Using this information, the geocoder can estimate the pos Main St. based on 100 and 180 Main St. In this case, the geocoder e location of the address slightly away from the center of the segment.
+Geographic centroid Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
 This option is not available for the United Kingdom (GBR).
-Postal centroid Specifies whether to attempt to determine a postal code centroid when an address-level geocode cannot be determined.
-Offset from street Indicates the offset distance from the street segments to use in street-level geocoding.
-The distance is specified in the units you specify in the Units field.
+Postal centroid her to attempt to determine a postal code centroid when an geocode cannot be determined.
+African countries and Middle Eastern countries do not include postal therefore do not support postal centroid geocoding.